 - Represented the Government of China in the first ever WTO dispute concerning financial services

 - Counseled an aircraft manufacturer on China's WTO obligations as they affected the industry sector

 Steptoe counsels companies doing business in China on the scope, meaning and application of the US Foreign Corrupt Practices Act (FCPA), related US statutes, and the UK Bribery Act as they relate to their Chinese operations.
 Our practice includes compliance advice and counseling, investigations and enforcement work.
 Our lawyers have extensive experience conducting investigations in China, and have conducted more than 20 full-scale internal investigations for US and multinational companies in China.
-All investigations are conducted by a fully bilingual team, and the Beijing-based team leader for this practice has been ranked by Chambers Asia in 2012 and 2013.
+All investigations are conducted by a fully bilingual team, and the Beijing-based team leader for this practice has been ranked by Chambers Asia-Pacific 2012 - 2015.

 We perform internal investigations for companies, boards of directors, audit committees, and special board committees, as well as design compliance policies and procedures for company personnel and affiliates working in China.
 We work across multiple industry areas, including pharmaceuticals, medical devices, oil and gas, alternative energy, software, media and entertainment, manufacturing, mining, clothing and textiles, cosmetics and livestock.
 Clients who are subject to US or UK jurisdiction seek our services in the context of implementing or upgrading compliance programs, conducting compliance reviews of existing operations, or performing M&A or pre-IPO due diligence and related remediation.

 Lawyers in our China practice have many years of experience working with US based securities litigators to defend Chinese companies in US securities litigation and equally extensive experience in conducting financial and other internal investigations for US publicly-listed companies and their audit and other board committees in connection with alleged violations of US securities laws.